SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 * The Automation Service supports enrichment, notification, and custom actions:
   * Enrichment actions can be used to gather additional information about an Entity or Insight, including [threat indicators](#threat-indicators).
-  * Notification actions can be used to send notifications or update status in systems like CSE, CIP, Slack, Microsoft Teams, Jira, email, and so on.
+  * Notification actions can be used to send notifications or update status in systems like Cloud SIEM, the Continuous Intelligence Platform (CIP), Slack, Microsoft Teams, Jira, email, and so on.
 * Automations can be triggered automatically when an Insight is created or closed.
-Automations can also be executed manually via the CSE UI and API.
+Automations can also be executed manually via the Cloud SIEM UI and API.
-* Playbooks can contain both Enrichment and Notification Actions.
+* Playbooks can contain both enrichment and notification actions.
 Playbooks can also be nested.
 So, for example, you could define a playbook that is executed automatically when an Insight is created that gathers enrichment data.
 And if the data returned includes a malicious threat indicator:
   1. Changes the Insight state to “In Progress”.
   1. Assigns the Insight.
   1. Sends a (customized) email with information about the Insight and indicator.